COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 The code was intentionally designed with modularity in mind for seamless integration into the Streamlit UI interface planned for Milestone 3.
 By following the single-responsibility principle, future UI binding should be straightforward.

 The main challenge I encountered this week was maintaining the PR size limit of 500 lines despite multiple refactoring attempts.
-This proved difficult due to:
+This didn't prove easy due to:

 1. **Self-contained module requirement** — The RenderCV Generator requires all components (builder class, dataclasses, AI integration, YAML generation, and rendering logic) to function together as a cohesive unit
 2. **Comprehensive test coverage** — 13 test classes were necessary to ensure reliability across all CRUD operations